Beyond the Guidebook 2015: Cowichan Region is Adapting to a Changing Climate

 Create a Watershed Health Legacy

 “It is envisioned that we would apply whole watershed thinking and follow a risk-based approach to decision-making and management across the region.
-Currently, Lawrence_Keith 2012_trimmed_120pover 60 distinct organizations – including First Nations, improvement districts, government agencies, NGOs, and industry – play a role in the governance, management, and stewardship of water resources in the Cowichan.
+Currently, over 60 distinct organizations – including First Nations, improvement districts, government agencies, NGOs, and industry – play a role in the governance, management, and stewardship of water resources in the Cowichan.
 Coordination between these organizations is key as we face the pressures of climate change and population growth on our water resources,” says Keith Lawrence, Senior Environmental Analyst, CVRD Engineering and Environmental Services Department.

 To Learn More: